 Verify Auto-mapping

 As an OC/DOC, IC, or User, I want to review and confirm the auto-mapped fields, so that I can ensure the data is correctly mapped.
+[Is is the CDR Data?]

 A/C

 System to log the user who confirmed the mapping, timestamp, and any changes made to the original mapping.